turboboy215/WL22MID/README.md

 This tool converts music from Game Boy and Game Boy Color games using Kozue Ishikawa's sound engine to MIDI format, which is used in Wario Land 2 and 3 and other first-party titles including Tetris DX.

 It works with ROM images.
-To use it, you must specify the name of the ROM followed by the number of the bank containing the sound data (in hex).
+To use it, you must specify the name of the ROM followed by the number of the main bank containing the sound data (in hex).

 Examples:
 * WL22MID "Wario Land II (U) [C][!].gbc" 19